Agent Skills Developer Guide

 );

-a user's avatar, name, and email address
+Create a UserProfile component that displays a user's avatar, name, and email address

-NOTE: If the skill doesn't trigger, expand the description with more keywords matching how developers naturally ask for React work ("component," "form," "page," "UI," "widget").
+If the skill doesn't trigger, expand the description with more keywords matching how developers naturally ask for React work ("component," "form," "page," "UI," "widget").

 6. Walkthrough 4: API Builder Skill